What Is the Penn Charter Difference?

 On 47 acres in the City you will find a green campus with state-of-the-art pre-K through 12th grade classes, laboratories, field houses and playing fields, and the fabulous Kurtz Center for the Performing Arts.
 Each division – Lower, Middle and Upper – has its own age-appropriate building on campus.
 We focus on having “the right people on the bus” to lead and guide our school.
 Our teachers are people who like to stretch.
 They are innovators who inspire students with their own constant thirst for knowledge.
 Parents often talk about how much they would love to take the classes offered here because the faculty is such an exceptional group.
 A synergy of people, space and resources has made our mission of academic, artistic, and athletic excellence, Quaker values and access for students from all backgrounds a reality.

 Never a school to rest on its laurels, we’re constantly thinking about what’s next.
 And we’re fortunate enough to have a leader to take us there.
 Head of School Karen Warren Coleman is a distinguished educator and education leader with 25 years of experience in elementary, secondary and higher education, and in both independent and public institutions.
 She continues to immerse herself in Quaker values and practices as Penn Charter supports students in finding their purpose by drawing on the strength of Penn Charter’s Quaker identity.
 “Karen comes to Penn Charter with a demonstrated record of building and nurturing teams to support education and students,” Darryl Ford said.
 “She is an extraordinary and inspirational leader for this moment at Penn Charter."
-Penn Charter's Board, a group established by William Penn to govern his school, is still responsible for the operation of Penn Charter.
+Penn Charter's Board, a group established by William Penn to govern his school, is still responsible for the operation of PC.